ujw0l/takePicWp/readme.txt

 Requires at least: 4.0
 Tested up to: 5.5
 Requires PHP: 5.0
-Stable tag: 2.0.1
+Stable tag: 2.1.0
 License: GPLv2

-Plugin which enables user to take picture with their webcam and upload to the server through side bar widget,
+Plugin which enables user to take picture with their webcam and upload to the server through side bar widget, as well as plugin gives option of embed uploaded image to post using gutenberg block.

 == Description ==